spoo503/100-days-of-python-Learning./README.md

-prints statements- print statements are those statements that are used to display the output.
+##$prints statements- print statements are those statements that are used to display the output.

 1.Variables- variables are used to  store data in memory location .